*This post may contain affiliate links. Please read my disclosure for more info.

 I love any recipe that adds a little more veggies to my child’s diet.
 And this one doesn’t disappoint!
 Carrots, butternut squash and cauliflower are all sneaky ingredients inside this mac and cheese.

-If you’re used to eating the traditional boxed mac and cheese, this will most definitely taste different - I’m not gonna lie!
-But the processed food version is full of preservatives that isn’t providing any nutritional value.
+If you’re used to eating the traditional boxed mac and cheese, this will most definitely taste different – I’m not gonna lie!
+But the processed food version is full of preservatives and isn’t providing any nutritional value.
 So this hidden veggie mac and cheese is a great way to transition from the processed food version into something more healthy.

 Your kids will never know that there’s hidden veggies inside this real food mac and cheese.
 To make the recipe you’ll need cauliflower, carrots and butternut squash.
 Feel free to use fresh or frozen veggies.
 Today I used frozen butternut squash to save time.